PředmětyPředměty(verze: 978)

 1. 40 % final exam

-Final exam will be health on May 26 at 9.30 at the IES (room TBA)
+Final exam will be health on May 20, 2026 at the IES (room and time TBA)

-2. 20 % Presentation of a paper - group work + presentation of own ideas for a paper
+2. 20 % Presentation of a paper - group/individual work + presentation of own ideas for a paper

 Students will be divided into groups (no. of groups will be announced after final enrolment in SIS)